dssg/air_pollution_estimation/README.md

 ## 2. Running The Static Pipeline

-The static pipeline is used to analyse a selection of JamCam videos and put the results into the PostgreSQL database.  general outline of static pipeline can be seen in the following diagram:
+The static pipeline is used to analyse a selection of JamCam videos and put the results into the PostgreSQL database.
+A general outline of static pipeline can be seen in the following diagram:

 <p float="left">
   <img src ="readme_resources/images/static_pipeline.png" alt="alt text" />